-The Open Door Pedagogy Network began in fall 2020 as part of the 2020 Initiative.
-It aims to foster community, mentorship, and mutual support by providing infrastructure for teachers connecting with teachers.
-It hopes both to support faculty who might be wrestling with a specific problem or incident, and also to “support the supporters” with a college-wide conversation on the nuances of powerful and equitable teaching.
+The Open Door Pedagogy Network began in fall 2020 and aims to foster community, mentorship, and mutual support by providing infrastructure for teachers connecting with teachers in CLA.
+It supports faculty who might be wrestling with a specific problem or incident, and also “supports the supporters” with a college-wide conversation on the nuances of powerful and equitable teaching.

-The goal is to cultivate a network of established faculty who commit to staying up-to-date on teaching methods and approaches; who are willing to be available to their colleagues to drop in and discuss these kinds of issues; and who share ideas, experiences, and information with other colleagues across the College.
+The ODPN is a network of established faculty who commit to staying up-to-date on teaching methods and approaches; who are available to their colleagues to drop in and discuss these kinds of issues; and who share ideas, experiences, and information with other colleagues across the College.